 Funding.
-Funding will be project-specific up to £100,000.
-The "external" partner(s) will not be an EOCIS institution or University, and may be funded up to the normal charge-out cost for the agreed dedicated effort plus agreed expenses.
-The EOCIS partner(s) will be funded under the National Capability formula applied for EOCIS as a whole.
-All deliverables and invoices must be received before the end of the financial year (31 March 2024).
+Funding will be project-specific between £10,000 and £100,000, commensurate with the project's ambition and impact.

+Non-EOCIS, non-University partners (e.g., commercial entities, NGOs, government agencies) may be funded up to the normal charge-out cost for the agreed dedicated effort plus agreed expenses.

+All University partners (whether an EOCIS consortium institution or otherwise) will be funded under the National Capability formula applicable for EOCIS.
+Note: this involves a smaller provision for overheads than standard research council grants.

+All deliverables must be accepted and invoices must be received by 28 February 2025.
+No payments can be made outside of the financial year 2024-25.

 Eligibility.
-Every AIP will involve at least one EOCIS core partner institution and at least one non-University non-EOCIS UK organisation (commercial, not-for-profit, charitable or public sector).
-In-kind contributions and effort are welcomed, but all partners may be funded as necessary for effort and agreed expenses (such as travel).
+Every AIP will involve at least one EOCIS core partner institution and at least one non-EOCIS non-academic UK organisation (commercial, not-for-profit, charitable, or public sector).